 He managed to fulfil such desire when, in 1246, he renounced his office as prebendary and obtained the archbishop’s permission to live as a hermit among the rocks of the Pilis Mountains and spend his life in prayer and fasting as expiation for his country.
 A cross announced his motto outside his cave: in Cruce salus – Salvation in the Cross.

 Inspired by a vision he saw in a dream, Eusebius started to unite the hermits spread all over the Pilis and to visit those who lived in other parts of the country.
-He went to Rome, where he received Pope Urban IV’s permission to found an order.
-He placed his order under the patronage of Saint Paul the First Hermit, and in 1256 he participated at the council of Esztergom as prior and provincial of the religious community.
+Though soon, he found he must go to Rome, where he received Pope Urban IV’s permission to found an order.
+After he placed his order under the patronage of Saint Paul the First Hermit, and in 1256 he participated in the council of Esztergom as prior and provincial of the religious community.

 He died on the 20th of January 1270 in Pilisszentkereszt after a serious illness.
 On his deathbed, he invited his brothers to be faithful to the rules, practice fraternal charity and give good examples.
 Finally, he passed away, pronouncing the names of Jesus and the Virgin Mary.
 The brothers buried him in the crypt of the church he founded.

 It is little known that the Church never officially beatified him.
 However, the veneration he had enjoyed for centuries was recognized by the Holy See in 2009 at the request of Cardinal Péter Erdő.
 His memorial is on the 20th of January.